chris2fr/tiddlywiki-bundles/doc/thread.md

 If you look at semver.org you’ll see that your proposal doesn’t in fact conflict; semver allows for version numbers like 1.0.201511050347

->> The community is doing a good job exploring UIs for making plugins, and I’m confident that we will evolve better approaches.
+<$macrocall The community is doing a good job exploring UIs for making plugins, and I’m confident that we will evolve better approaches.

 > Surely, I'm very interested in this and I'm sure that trying to (allow users to) start from the most basic "bundle" users may indeed eventually find themselves wanting to leverage more features / aspects of full-blown-plugins, e.g. versioning.
 But I'd be all fine to have this a gradual process, rather than one requiring literacy of all the intricacies of versioning, plugin-types, dependences, etc…